-If you're planning to compete in a competition (e.g. Marathon distance) that will require your body's muscle glycogen stores to be at their maximum then carbohydrate loading - a special technique in which you taper your training one or more days before a race, whilst increasing your intake of carbohydrates - might be right for you.
+If you're planning to compete in a race that will require your body's muscle glycogen stores to be at their maximum then carbohydrate loading - a special technique in which you taper your training one or more days before a race, whilst increasing your intake of carbohydrates - might be right for you.
 Done correctly, the net result is a significant boost in your muscle stores of glycogen.